What is the career development process?

 Can a career test/assessment or career counselor tell my student what major/career he or she should pursue?

-No, that is a decision that your student must make on his/her own.
+No, that is a decision that your student must make on their own.
 It takes a great deal of time, thought, and research by the student and should not be rushed.
-However, both a career counselor and an assessment can serve as a great resource in the decision making process.
+However, both a career counselor and an assessment can serve as a great resource in the decision-making process.
 Indecision is normal and there is nothing wrong with that as long as your student is taking steps to find an answer.
 We encourage students to meet with us to discuss assessment results and how to move forward with the information.

 Why should my student participate in activities, club, and volunteer service?
 Why should my student have a part-time position?
 I am afraid that my student will not have time for everything.

 Many of the skills employers seek (see the question below on what employers value) can be gained from experiences outside of the classroom.
 Possessing those skills will make your student much more marketable to employers upon graduation, will teach them valuable life lessons, and will give them a better idea of what they enjoy.